atimpone/aws-foundation-journey/1-dev-environments/2-7-onboard-dev-teams.md

 ---

+---
+**Review Note: Power user access might be insufficient***

+We need to validate that the predefined AWS managed permission is sufficient as a starting point.
+It has some restrictions that might not be compatible with common dev use cases.

+---

 ## 3. Create Development Team Users in AWS SSO

 Now that you've established the two development oriented groups in AWS SSO and wired these groups to a set of permissions and AWS accounts, your next step is to create a user in AWS SSO for each development team member.

 ***...add instructions...refer to earlier section where they already added the foundation team users...***

+---
+**Review Note: Need to ensure dev team access to cost reporting**

+Per the up front requirements for this stage, we need to ensure that dev teams have sifficient permissions somthat they can self service review their cloud costs.

+---

 ## 4. Enable Foundation Team Members Access Their Development AWS Account